 The Average Net Worth For Asian Americans

 Take a look at the Asian American and White American wealth.
 Asian Americans averaged a $673,000 net worth in 2013.
-In 2020, Asian Americans average net worth has surpassed the average wealth by White Americans.
+In 2023, the average net worth for Asian Americans is close to $1 million!

 Average Income For Asian Americans